zorawatters/object-oriented-zoo/README.md

-# OOAD project 1, The Friendly Zoo
+# OOAD Project 1 - The Friendly Zoo

 **Team Members**: Jake Andrus and Zora Watters
 **Running code**: Our main method is located in the Zookeeper class! <br/>